scala/docs.scala-lang/overviews/quasiquotes/definition-details.md

 2. One can only construct pattern definitions, not deconstruct them.

-Generic form of pattern definition consists of modifiers, pattern, ascribed type and a right hand side:
+A generic form of pattern definition consists of modifiers, pattern, ascribed type and a right hand side:

     q"$mods val $pat: $tpt = $rhs"

-Similarly one can also construct a mutable pattern definition:
+Similarly, one can also construct a mutable pattern definition:

     q"$mods var $pat: $tpt = $rhs"

 ## Type Definition

-Type definition have two possible shapes: abstract type definitions and alias type definitions.
+Type definitions have two possible shapes: abstract type definitions and alias type definitions.

 Abstract type definitions have the following shape: